blueslow/hassio/README.md

 Home automation - Hassio setup on Raspberry Pi 3

-This home automation have a couple of automations, basically with conditions that enable triggering betwenn sunset and sunrise or triggering at sunset and enabled for a couple of hours.
-Currently is uses telldus live and telldus switches but telldus live may be changed to tellstick to avoid the dependency to telldus live and internet.
+This home automation have a couple of automations, basically with conditions that enable triggering between sunset and sunrise or triggering at sunset and enabled for a couple of hours.
+Currently it uses telldus live and telldus switches but telldus live may be changed to tellstick to avoid the dependency to telldus live and internet.